 “The vehicle scrappage policy is very important for the revival of the auto industry.
 I assure you that the scrappage policy is in its last stages of approval and it will come within a month.
 It may even come within this month-end,” Apologizing for the delay in rolling out the policy, he said, “We will clear this policy with the approval of the highest authorities and we will definitely going to open up this policy, which can be a win-win for Indian manufacturers.”
 “Nitin Gadkari, Minister for Road Transport & Highways

 A vehicle scrappage policy helps to put a shelf life (cap the age) of a car in terms of years and mileage.
 Industry stakeholders predict that if old vehicles are flushed out of the system, it’ll not only help reduce pollution but also induce demand for both new and used cars.

-In addition to this, the policy is also a welcome move for the country.
-“The scrappage policy also will reduce the country’s import of metals like steel, copper and aluminium,” he said while speaking at a Federation of Automobile Dealers’ Associations conference in Delhi.
+The scrappage policy was already a welcome move, and now even more so considering the global economic conditions and the recent Indian economic downfall.
 It might be the way the auto industry recovers from the sharpest decline it has seen in decades as it works as an incentive to trigger demand.
 While it cannot be determined what changes this policy will bring, it is being heralded as a great hope for the automotive industry.